Arab, US top diplomats in Israel as Mideast dynamic shifts - NewsBreak

 The Biden administration has urged Israel and the Palestinians to take steps to reduce tensions and create conditions for eventually renewing peace talks.
 But it has made clear that it has no immediate plans to press the sides to renew negotiations.
 The last serious and substantive talks broke down more than a decade ago.

-Israeli Prime Minister Naftali Bennett, who heads a patchwork coalition of parties that have little in common, has said he opposes a Palestinian state and has no intention of restarting peace talks.
-Instead, he has called for steps to improve economic conditions for the Palestinians to help reduce tensions and maintain calm.
+Israeli Prime Minister Naftali Bennett has said he opposes a Palestinian state and has no intention of restarting peace talks.
+Instead, he has called for steps to improve economic conditions for the Palestinians to help reduce tensions.

-The gathering comes as the Biden administration has been working to renew the 2015 international nuclear deal with Iran.
-The agreement placed curbs on Iran's nuclear program in exchange for billions of dollars in relief in sanctions relief.
+The Biden administration has meanwhile been working to renew the 2015 international nuclear deal with Iran.
+The agreement placed curbs on Iran's nuclear program in exchange for billions of dollars in sanctions relief.

 With support from Israel, the Trump administration withdrew from the deal in 2018, causing it to unravel.